 Then I chop a leek coarsely and a bunch of fresh mint, around 8-10 leaves should be enough.
 I add everything to the bowl along with 4 eggs and give it a good stir with a spatula to break down the eggs and mix everything well.

-Then it’s time for the yoghurt and flour.
-I like to use Greek yoghurt as it’s quite thick, but you could try it with normal yoghurt too.
-You might just need to add a couple more tablespoons of flour, as normal yoghurt is more watery.
+Then it’s time for the yogurt and flour.
+I like to use Greek yogurt as it’s quite thick, but you could try it with normal yogurt too.
+You might just need to add a couple more tablespoons of flour, as normal yogurt is more watery.
 At this point, I like to add my seasoning, just a little bit of pepper and salt.
 As we will be adding some cheese to the zucchini pie later on, don’t overdo it with the salt, one teaspoon should be enough.
 If you are preparing this for babies under 12 months, I don’t recommend adding any salt, as the cheese should be enough in this case to cover the daily salt intake for babies.